badr-arr/facebookProject/README.md

 How to launch :
-First in the backend folder 'App_Javascript/App_Javascript'
+First in the backend folder, run :
+- bundle install
+- bundle exec rake db:create
+- bundle exec rake db:migrate
+then rails start

+in the frontend folder